Netcracker/KubeMarine/documentation/Maintenance.md

   /home/centos/backup-{cluster_name}-20201214-162731.tar.gz
 ```

+Also, the latest backup is stored on control plane nodes in `/etc/kubemarine/backup.tar.gz` file.

 #### etcd Parameters

 You can specify custom parameters for ETCD snapshot creation task.
 The following options are available: